-Left guard Mike Iupati, who seemed likely to play, ends up on list of Seahawks out vs. Vikings
+Left guard Mike Iupati, who seemed likely to play, ends up on list of Seahawks out against Vikings

 On Sunday, Jen Mueller filled in for Monson on the shows, and it is expected she will continue to fill in as long as Monson is suspended.

-Mueller previously a regular role in the broadcasts as the home sideline reporter.
+Mueller previously had a regular role in the broadcasts as the home sideline reporter.
 That role will now go to Jessamyn McIntyre, who has had a regular role in the broadcasts doing scoreboard updates.

 McIntyre has also been the sideline reporter for Washington State University football broadcasts since 2012.